Mortgage application proofs guide

 |Every year||Most recent 2 payslips|

 If you're currently employed on a fixed-term contract, you must be employed for a minimum of 12 months, or have at least 24 months remaining on your current contract.

 You'll need to provide us with your latest employment contract.
 It needs to include all pages and must be signed by you and your employer.

 If your original contract has been extended, we need to see a copy of the extension letter.

 If you're employed on a temporary basis through an agency, we'll contact your employment agency.

-As an alternative to supplying an Accountant's Certificate, or if you don’t have an accountant we’ll need to see your latest 2 years of HM Revenue and Customs (HMRC) documents, commercial software calculations or tax computation reports.
-These must be accompanied by an HMRC online tax year overview.
+We’ll need to see your latest 2 years of HM Revenue and Customs (HMRC) documents, commercial software calculations or tax computation reports.
+They must be accompanied by an HMRC online tax year overview.